m3tac1ph4r/Notes/OOPS/OOPS.md

 ## static :

 The **static keyword** in Java is used for memory management mainly.
 We can apply static keyword with variables, methods, blocks and nested classes.
-The static keyword belongs to the class than an instance of the class.
+The static keyword belongs to the class than are an instance of the class.

 1. **static variable:**